Use the various properties of exponential and logarithmic functio... | Channels for Pearson+

 Textbook Question

 Use the various properties of exponential and logarithmic functions to evaluate the expressions in parts (a)–(c).
-Given g(x) = e^x, find g(ln ln 5^2)
+Given ƒ(x) = log_2 x, find ƒ(2^(log_2 2))

 Verified Solution